Spokane Urology is expanding with a second location!

 Kidney stones are not usually a serious medical condition, but they can be incredibly painful.
-Men and women who live in or around Spokane, Washington, have access to a team of skilled urology specialists at Spokane Urology.
+Men and women who live in or around Spokane and Spokane Valley, Washington, have access to a team of skilled urology specialists at Spokane Urology.
 Having a trusted team to turn to can make the experience of kidney stones far easier to bear.
 If you or a loved one needs care for kidney stones, call the office today to set up a visit, or you can schedule an appointment online.

 Kidney stones are hard deposits of minerals and salts that develop inside your kidneys.
 They are usually very small in the beginning stages, but they can grow larger over time.
 These stones sometimes remain in your kidney and cause no symptoms, but they can also travel through your ureter and into the bladder, where they eventually pass through your urine.